Trump’s rush for a deal with Putin leaves Ukraine and Europe scrambling

 The US president craves an early political triumph to fuel his claims to a Nobel Peace Prize.
 But an equitable end to the conflict may defy a quick fix since it poses existential issues for Ukraine and European security.

-This tension was exacerbated by the president’s decision to exclude officials from Kyiv and European powers from US-Russia talks taking place in Saudi Arabia on Tuesday.
+This tension was exacerbated by the president’s decision to exclude officials from Kyiv and European powers from US-Russia talks that took place in Saudi Arabia on Tuesday.
+The meeting lasted more than four hours and was described by a member of Moscow’s negotiating team as “positive.”

 The fate of his push to end the war will ultimately rest on whether his swift pace can accommodate critical details of a peace that allows Ukraine to survive, secures the borders and security of Europe and avoids rewarding Russia’s illegal invasion.